pauldotyu/moaw/workshops/pre03-aks/workshop.md

 ## Sharing your app with the world

 Up until now, we've been accessing our app using port forwarding.
-This is great for testing, but not very useful for a real app.
+This is great for testing, but not very useful if you want users to use your app.

-We'll do this by leaveraging the newly announced Istio add-on for AKS.
-Istio is a service mesh that provides a lot of useful features, including observability, traffic management, and more.
-It also provides the Ingress Gateway which we'll use to expose our app to the world.
+To expose your app to users, we can leaverage the newly announced [Istio service mesh add-on for AKS](https://learn.microsoft.com/azure/aks/istio-deploy-addon).
+Istio is a service mesh that provides a lot of useful features, including [security, observability, traffic management, and more](https://istio.io/latest/docs/concepts/).
+We won't be using all the features of Istio, We will however, leverage the [Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) to expose our app outside of the cluster.

 ### Setting up Istio

-We won't be using all the features of Istio, but we will use the Ingress Gateway to expose our app.
 The Istio add-on has already been installed in your AKS cluster with an external ingress gateway enabled.

 <div class="info" data-title="Info">